 The Company's operations will be subject to all of the hazards and risks normally encountered in the exploration, development and production of minerals.
-These include unusual and unexpected geological formations, rock falls, seismic activity, flooding and other conditions involved in the extraction and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, damage to life or property, environmental damage and possible legal liability.
+These include unusual and unexpected geological formations, seismic activity, flooding, accidental spills or releases, equipment failure and transportation accidents any of which could result in damage to life or property, environmental damage and possible legal liability.
 Although precautions to minimize risk will be taken, operations are subject to hazards that may result in environmental pollution, and consequent liability that could have a material adverse impact on the business, operations and financial performance of the Company.